MichaelsPlayground/FirebaseUiTutorial/readme.md

 This is a second database that collects all chat messages.
 This is for a simple reason: Without that list you don't know that you received a chat from a user (there is no "new chat" information).

+### list user chatrooms in RecyclerView

+The activity shows how to handle the last received messages from other users.
+It shows a sorted list of chatrooms, the chatroom with the youngest message is on the top.

 ### database presence check